pmulli/DevOps-Course-Starter/README.md

 The application uses MongoDB to fetch and save to-do tasks.
 DB_CONNECTION_URL, TODO_DB_NAME and TODO_BOARD_ID variables need to be set in the `.env` file. https://cloud.mongodb.com/v2/619cbd1bc2bd301fe7bf4421#clusters

+Ensure the correct LOG_LEVEL is set in the environment properties.

+The application is integrated with Loggly.
+Ensure LOGGLY_TOKEN is set in environment properties.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: